the-artinet-project/artinet-sdk/README.md

 Provide a custom `createJSONRPCServer` function (implementing `JSONRPCServerFactory`) for fine-grained control over the underlying RPC server.

-This factory function receives objects of type `CreateJSONRPCServerParams` & `RequestParams` containing the necessary SDK dependencies (`taskHandler`, `taskStore`, `agentCard`, `activeCancellations`, `createTaskContext`, `closeStreamsForTask`) and the specific method paramaters (i.e. `SendTaskRequest["params"]`).
+This factory function receives objects of type `CreateJSONRPCServerParams` & `RequestParams` containing the necessary SDK dependencies (`taskHandler`, `taskStore`, `agentCard`, `activeCancellations`, `createTaskContext`, `closeStreamsForTask`) and the specific method parameters (i.e. `SendMessageRequest["params"]`).
 You can use these dependencies to configure the standard A2A methods and add your own custom JSON-RPC methods.

-The SDK exports default handlers for the standard A2A methods (e.g., `defaultSendTaskMethod`), create your own using dedicated A2A method types(`SendTaskMethod`) and use `createJSONRPCMethod` to easily wrap these methods with dependency injection and error handling.
+The SDK exports default handlers for the standard A2A methods (e.g., `defaultSendMessageMethod`), create your own using dedicated A2A method types(`SendMessageMethod`) and use `createJSONRPCMethod` to easily wrap these methods with dependency injection and error handling.

 See `src/server/lib/middleware/factory.ts` and `src/server/lib/middleware/a2a-methods.ts` for implementation details.